ttobbec/antmodem/README.md

 chemical 1-bit modem
-to be carried by ants into anthills so they can plug themselves into the to the internet and join us in the merkle network of love
+to be carried by ants into anthills so they can plug themselves into the internet and join us in the merkle network of love

 status: vaporware
 best: sideways